Our group at Brown Computer Science works in all three areas of computing education:

 Our two primary faculty members are

 Our current PhD students are Jack Wrenn and Yanyan Ren, with two more entering in 2020-21.
 We also do research with several summer students and undergraduates.

-We collaborate with several other professors in the department, such as Tim Nelson and Doug Woos, and visitors like Sarah Chasins.
+We collaborate with several other professors in the department, such as Tim Nelson and Doug Woos.
 In general, and somewhat unusually for a research university, Brown CS has long had a deep devotion to computing education at various levels, so it forms a happy environment to think hard about the subject.

 Naturally, we also work closely with the other members of the Bootstrap team.

 Our publications can be found on our respective Web sites (not limited to computing education):

-"Data-Centricity: A Challenge and Opportunity for Computing Education", to appear in CACM, August 2020 (currently in press)
+"Data-Centricity: A Challenge and Opportunity for Computing Education", our position on how introductory computing courses need to evolve

 What Does It Mean for a Curriculum to Succeed?, our analysis of the criteria that outreach programs should follow